SubhashisMajumder/ML_Project/README.md

 File overview:

-#Hypothesis.ipynb - The main project code
+https://github.com/SubhashisMajumder/ML_Project/blob/main/Hypothesis.ipynb - The main project code

+# Data

+We'll be using data from the Olympics, which was originally on https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results